 What is a PMI Payment on a New York City Mortgage?

-Most New Yorkers are familiar with having to shell out a down payment equivalent to 20% of the property’s price that they are purchasing or renting, but what most are not familiar with, is that PMI is an option for those who can’t come up with the 20% upfront.
+Most New Yorkers are familiar with having to shell out a down payment equivalent to 20% of the property's price that they are purchasing or renting, but most are not familiar with that PMI is an option for those who can't come up with the 20% upfront.

 What is a PMI Payment?

-- PMI or private mortgage insurance that a borrower buys to provide protection to the lender should a mortgage payment be missed.
+• PMI or private mortgage insurance that a borrower buys to protect the lender should a mortgage payment be missed.

-- PMI is required for a conventional loan borrower who puts down less than 20% for downpayment.
+• PMI is required for a conventional borrower who puts down less than 20% for a downpayment.

 What is PMI?

-A PMI, otherwise known as private mortgage insurance, offers your lender protection should you happen to suddenly stop paying back your loan.
+A PMI, or private mortgage insurance, protects your lender should you suddenly stop paying back your loan.

-Lenders usually require this from buyers whose mortgages are more than 80% of the value of the property.
+Lenders usually require this from buyers whose mortgages exceed 80% of the property's value.

-Borrowers who are unable to pay at least 20% are usually required to purchase PMI as lenders typically view the loan as a riskier investment.
+Borrowers who cannot pay at least 20% are usually required to purchase PMI, as lenders typically view the loan as a riskier investment.

-If you need help understanding the cost, your mortgage lender will be able to provide further information.
+If you need help understanding the cost, your mortgage lender can provide further information.

-To learn more about choosing a mortgage lender, read on: How to Choose a Mortgage Lender in New York?
+To learn more about choosing a mortgage lender, read How to Choose a Mortgage Lender in New York.

 What is the Cost of Private Mortgage Insurance?

-The cost of the PMI ranges from 0.5% to 1% of the entire loan amount on a yearly basis, depending on your credit score and insurer.
+The cost of the PMI ranges from 0.5% to 1% of the entire loan amount every year, depending on your credit score and insurer.

 While it may not sound like a lot at first, put it into perspective: if you have a 1% PMI fee on a $300,000 loan, you would be paying an extra $3,000 a year or $250 a month on top of what you are already paying for the mortgage.